 HomePod Mini vs. HomePod Buyer's Guide

-This month, Apple unveiled the HomePod mini as the first addition to the popular HomePod lineup, with a new spherical design and the S5 chip.
-With a more affordable price tag of just $99, HomePod mini is a much more accessible and versatile HomePod in a compact design.
+In 2020, Apple unveiled the HomePod mini as the first addition to the HomePod lineup, with a new spherical design and the S5 chip.
+With a more affordable price tag of just $99, HomePod mini is a much more accessible and versatile version of Apple's smart speaker in a compact design.

-The original HomePod continues to be sold by Apple for $299.
-At over three times the price of HomePod mini, should you still consider the larger, original HomePod, or choose the new HomePod mini?
+Apple recently reintroduced the full-size HomePod, meaning that there are once again two HomePods to choose from.
+At three times the price of HomePod mini, should you buy the full-size HomePod, or choose its junior sibling?
 Our guide outlines the differences between the two HomePods and helps to answer the question of how to decide which may be best for you.